Scalingo/documentation/_posts/languages/php/2017-06-22-php-laravel-artisan-migration.md

 postdeploy: php artisan migrate
 ```

-That's it, if a deployment is a success, the command applying migrations will
+That's it!
+If a deployment is a success, the command applying migrations will
 be automatically run.